MENDELSSOHN, Felix

 Denis Lossev, accompanying pianist

-In this masterclass, Voskresensky indicates firstly that Finale must be very alive and fast, not to be so lyrical in the quarters part.
-In the professor's opinion, so many changes between rubato and a tempo have stopped and lost the character (similar to the best champagne) that this movement should show.
-The idea is to play it more leggiero but not loosing the waltz character in 3, setting the first beat.
+In this masterclass, the first thing Voskresensky points out is that the Finale should be very lively and fast; one should not be so lyrical in the part with the black notes.
+According to the professor, the fact that the student has made so many changes between playing rubato and a tempo has stopped and slightly lost the “best champagne” character that this movement should have.
+The idea is to play it lighter but without losing the waltz character in 3, marking the first beat more clearly.

-Afterwards, Voskresensky insists on the leggiero character, the rhythm and playing forte at the same time, which is complicated.
-The student also must not to do stops: the music must fly like a bird.
+Later on, Voskresensky insists on the leggiero character, the rhythm, and at the same time playing forte, which is complicated, and that the student should not make stops: she must fly like a bird.

 Language: English